uzair910/Homework/README.md

 ## Prerequisites

-1. Node.js (version 14 or higher) installed on your machine
+1. [Node.js](https://nodejs.org/en/download/package-manager) (version 14 or higher) installed on your machine
-2. npm (version 6 or higher) installed on your machine
+2. [npm](https://www.npmjs.com/package/download) (version 6 or higher) installed on your machine.
 3. [.NET Core SDK](https://dotnet.microsoft.com/en-us/download) (version 3.1 or higher) installed on your machine (Optional: A code editor or IDE of your choice)